cos301-2019-se/Botic/README.md

 # Botic

-This project was developed by Alabama Liquid Snakes
+This project was developed by Alabama Liquid Snake

 **Botic** is a privacy-aware chatbot used to handle ticketing system messages.